jacquessham/sfotraffic/Data/README.md

 The date in the data set is in the format of YYYYMM.

 #### op_airlines, op_code, pub_airlines, pub_code
-Someties airlines may outsource the airplane operations to other airlines.
+Sometimes airlines may outsource the airplane operations to other airlines.
 For example, some region flights of United Airlines are operated by Skywest Airlines.
 While United Airlines is called published airlines, Skywest Airlines is called operation airlines.
 In this data set, the row for such flight, we would have Skywest Airlines in op_airlines and United Airlines in pub_airlines. op_code and pub_code are simply the IATA of operation and publish airlines.

 #### geo_summ
 The column indicates whether the flight is domestic or international.
 Flights from/to Canada are counted as international.